andOneBasketball/Jackpet-Agent/doc/game-design/README.md

-# Jackpet Game Design
+# Jackpet Agent Game Design

-This section documents the core gameplay mechanics and rule logic of **Jackpet**.
+This document details the core gameplay mechanics and rule logic of **Jackpet Agent**, built to demonstrate **MetaMask Advanced Permissions** in a real-world agentic on-chain application.

-While the project-level README provides a high-level overview of the vision and goals, the documents in this folder serve as the single source of truth for how the game actually works on-chain.
+While the project README provides a high-level overview of vision and goals, this document serves as the single source of truth for how **agentic gameplay executes autonomously on-chain**.

-All gameplay outcomes, rewards, and jackpot distributions described here are fully enforced by smart contracts, ensuring transparency, fairness, and trust-minimized execution.
+All gameplay outcomes, rewards, and jackpot distributions described here are fully enforced by smart contracts and executed by an autonomous agent under a **single ERC-7715 permission**, ensuring:

+- Transparency and auditable execution
+- Fairness through provable randomness (Chainlink VRF)
+- Trust-minimized automated play without repeated wallet interactions
+- Chain-agnostic compatibility with any EIP-7702–enabled network